eepehukk/software_testing/test-plan.md

 #### API and Automated testing
 API and end to end testing to be made as happy path testing.

-A working CI pipeline to run the API tests automatically.
+A working CI pipeline to run the API tests automatically on push for development and main branch

-Another pipeline for a selection of end to end tests tagged as smoke tests to be run on push to main branch.

 ### 2.2 Out of scope